 - The course is not to be left or shortened and must be followed in the marked direction.
 (Shortcuts or littering of the environment will result in disqualification.)

 - All rounds need to be run consecutively.
 Breaks are to be taken until the start of every new round.
 (You are not allowed to take a break for an hour and continue afterwards.)

 - Meals, drinks and any further support is only allowed at the single aid station next to the start area / swimming pool before or between the rounds, it can be either supplied by us or individually.
-Any further support or supply during the course is not allowed.
+You can take everything with you on the course, but any further support or supply outside the Schwimmbad is not allowed.

 - The Chiemgauer100 HourlyRounds run lasts 24 hours, from Saturday 9.00am until Sunday, 9.00am.
 This allows for a maximum of 24 rounds, equaling 160,8km or 100miles.
 (A headlight should be worn between 6pm and 7am.)

 - Every participant can run as many rounds / hours as she or he wants to (and is capable of) and the starting time (every full hour) can be chosen freely.
 You only must start at 9am, if you want to run 24 rounds.